caldaibis/url-shortener-service/README.md

 # FastAPI URL Shortener

-A URL shortener crafted using FastAPI, SQLAlchemy, Pydantic, and Alembic.
+A URL shortener crafted using FastAPI, SQLAlchemy, Pydantic, and Alembic combined with a PostgreSQL database.

 ## Create the .env file